Jan 14, 2019 - Flying to Hong Kong

 What a whirlwind 36 hour experience Hong Kong Island provided.
 My adrenaline was flowing as the intensity of that city grabbed my brain and took me away from the routine in Communist China where the people are so simple and pleasant.
 We were impulsed with tons of shopping (LuLu Lemon/Brandy Melville/Lush) and many modern conveniences!
 I am happy to have returned to another full week of 12 "spinny" table meals, 11 more tennis practice sessions, 6 fitness sessions and 2 massages.
 Guangzhou and the tennis academy my dad is working at and I am...Jump to full entry

-Oct 6, 2018 - The Yangtze, at last!
+Oct 12, 2018 - The Warriors, at last!

 On our budget trip, we had expected to be taken to shopping outlets but it certainly hadn’t been excessive up to now - that changed today!
 Our first visit was to a jade factory to learn about the different types of jade and to see how it was crafted by the artisans to transform a single piece of stone into a work of art.
 The presentation and workshop were very interesting and informative, but the objective was to have us spend in the showroom.
 There was a great range of excellent items to choose from and - mostly - we didn’t feel too...Jump to full entry